New Forest Non-Native Plants Project

-- Volunteer with a work party to pull up Himalayan Balsam in summer– the plants have short roots and are easy to pull out, and your efforts can make a practical contribution to the conservation of wildlife.
+- Volunteer with a work party to pull up Himalayan Balsam during the summer– the plants have short roots and are easy to pull out and your efforts can make a practical contribution to the conservation of wildlife.

-- Landowners and managers may be able to get help with controlling these plants on their land.
-Contact Catherine Chatters on 023 8042 4205 or email firstname.lastname@example.org for information.
+- Landowners and land managers may be able to receive advice and practical help to control invasive non-native plants.
+Please contact Catherine Chatters on 07770 923315 or email Catherine.Chatters@hiwwt.org.uk for information.

 Work Parties ...

-The New Forest Non-Native Plants Project is a partnership between the Hampshire & Isle of Wight Wildlife Trust, the Environment Agency, The Forestry Commission, Natural England, the New Forest National Park Authority and The Verderers of The New Forest.
+The New Forest Non-Native Plants Project is a partnership between Hampshire & Isle of Wight Wildlife Trust, the Environment Agency, Forestry England, Natural England, the New Forest National Park Authority and The Verderers of The New Forest.